Royal Niger Company's Medal: Appearance

 The medal is 38 mm in diameter.
 It was awarded in silver to Europeans (about 100 awarded) and bronze to native Africans.
 All were issued with a single clasp, inscribed "NIGERIA 1886-1897" on the silver medals and "NIGERIA" on the bronze.
 Otherwise both were of the same design:

 Obverse: a left facing portrait of Queen Victoria, designed by Sir Joseph Boehm with the inscription "VICTORIA REGINA ET IMPERATRIX".

 Reverse: the arms of the Royal Niger Company (a shield bearing the words "PAX, JUS, ARS", Latin for peace, justice, skill), with a trophy of arms and flags behind, all surrounded by a laurel wreath.Naming: Silver medals had the name and rank of the recipient impressed or engraved on the rim.
 Bronze medals were issued with a number impressed on the rim.

-The medal was designed and manufactured by Spink and Son of London.
+The medal was designed and manufactured by Spink & Son of London.

 The 31.7 mm wide ribbon has three equal strips of yellow, black and white, with the yellow to the left when facing the wearer.